indeedeng/iwf/README.md

 | ...                  | ...           |      ...      |         ... |         ... |

 And the schema just defined and maintained in your code along with other business logic.
+Moreover, the search attribute works like infinite indexes in traditional database.
+You only need to specify which attributes should be indexed, without worrying about things in a traditional database like the number of indexes, and the order of the fields in an index.

 ## Workflow State
 A workflow state is like “a small workflow” of 1~2 steps: